Zach McKinstry Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.50 team ERA ranks second among all league pitching staffs.
+- The Twins have a 3.56 team ERA that ranks third across all league pitching staffs.

-- Twins pitchers combine to allow the third-fewest home runs in baseball (67 total, one per game).
+- Twins pitchers combine to allow the second-fewest home runs in baseball (67 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.